Ten-percent-of-the-brain myth: In popular culture

-Some proponents of the "ten percent of the brain" belief have long asserted that the "unused" ninety percent is capable of exhibiting psychic powers and can be trained to perform psychokinesis and extra-sensory perception.
+Some proponents of the "ten percent of the brain" belief have long asserted that the "unused" nine-tenths is capable of exhibiting psychic powers and can be trained to perform psychokinesis and extra-sensory perception.
 This concept is especially associated with the proposed field of "psionics" (psychic + electronics), a favorite project of the influential science fiction editor John W. Campbell, Jr. in the 1950s and '60s.
 There is no scientifically verified body of evidence supporting the existence of such powers.
 Such beliefs remain widespread among New Age proponents to the present day.

 In 1980, Roger Lewin published an article in Science, "Is Your Brain Really Necessary?", about studies by John Lorber on cerebral cortex losses.
 He reports the case of a Sheffield University student who had a measured IQ of 126 and passed a Mathematics Degree but who had hardly any discernible brain matter at all since his cortex was extremely reduced by hydrocephalus.
 The article led to the broadcast of a Yorkshire Television documentary of the same title, though it was about a different patient who had normal brain mass distributed in an unusual way in a very large skull.
 Explanations were proposed for the first student's situation, with reviewers noting that Lorber's scans evidenced that the subject's brain mass was not absent, but compacted into the small space available, possibly compressed to a greater density than regular brain tissue.

 Several books, films, and short stories have been written closely related to this myth.
-They include the 1986 film Flight of the Navigator; the novel The Dark Fields and its 2011 film adaptation, Limitless (claiming 20 percent rather than the typical 10 percent); the 1991 film Defending Your Life; the ninth book (White Night) of Jim Butcher's book series The Dresden Files; the shōnen manga Psyren; and the 2014 film Lucy—many of which operate under the notion that the rest of the brain could be accessed through use of a drug.
+They include the 1986 film Flight of the Navigator; the 1995 film Powder; the novel The Dark Fields and its 2011 film adaptation, Limitless (claiming 20 percent rather than the typical 10 percent); the 1991 film Defending Your Life; the television show The 4400; the ninth book (White Night) of Jim Butcher's book series The Dresden Files; the shōnen manga Psyren; and the 2014 film Lucy—many of which operate under the notion that the rest of the brain could be accessed through use of a drug.
 Lucy in particular depicts a character who gains increasingly godlike abilities once she surpasses 10 percent, though the film suggests that 10 percent represents brain capacity at a particular time rather than permanent usage.

 The myth was examined on a 27 October 2010 episode of MythBusters.
-The hosts used magnetoencephalography and functional magnetic resonance imaging to scan the brain of someone attempting a complicated mental task, and found that over 10%, as much as 35%, was used during the course of their test.
+The hosts used magnetoencephalography and functional magnetic resonance imaging to scan the brain of someone attempting a complicated mental task, and found that as much as 35% was used during their test.

-The ten percent brain myth occurs frequently in advertisements, and in entertainment media it is often cited as fact.

-In a season 2 episode of Fetch!
-With Ruff Ruffman, "Ruff's Case of Blues in the Brain", the theory is debunked.

-In an episode of Teen Titans Go!, Beast Boy attempts to solve a Find-It puzzle by unlocking a greater percentage of brain.